 Users that have authorized the Filestack app via the File Picker will be able to view Filestack listed as one of their “Authorized Applications” when they visit their account management page on Instagram.com:

-This is a powerful, lightning-fast, zero code solution for authorizing and obtaining these photos, without having to download Instagram photos as a bundle to the user’s machine.
+This is a powerful, lightning-fast, zero code solution for authorizing and obtaining these photos.
+Your users won’t even have to download their Instagram photos as a bundle to the their machines.

 Read More →